martimy/yang-automation-framework/docs/usage-guide.md

    cp .env.example .env
    ```

-   The defaults match the lab's default passwords out of the box.
-See the
+   The defaults match the lab's default passwords out of the box. `.env`
+   only ever holds the password itself — which device uses which one is
+   declared in `inventory.yml` (see step 2), not here.
+See the "A note on
-   "A note on credentials" section in the top-level `README.md` for a caveat
+   credentials" section in the top-level `README.md` for how the two fit
-   about how these values are (and aren't) actually used today.

-2. Review `devices.yml` — this is where the device inventory and the
+   together.

+2. Review two files:

+   - **`inventory.yml`** — which devices exist, and how to connect to them
+     (username, and which `.env` variable holds the password).
+Per-vendor
+     defaults with optional per-host overrides.
+This is the actual device
+     inventory now — `deploy.py` refuses to run for a host that isn't
+     listed here, with no hardcoded fallback.
-   intended configuration (the "intents") for each device are declared.
+   - **`devices.yml`** — purely the intended configuration (the "intents")
+     for each device, keyed by host.
+It no longer carries vendor or
+     credentials — those live in `inventory.yml`, joined by hostname.

-   Adjust it if your lab's device names or addresses differ from the
+   Adjust both if your lab's device names or addresses differ from the
    defaults in `topology/yang.clab.yml`.

 3. Run the provisioning tool, choosing a transport: